danielfvm/UdonNotifier/README.md

 ![image](https://github.com/user-attachments/assets/a5ae01a2-f3e9-49af-b2f5-c7e97f8be93b)

 ## Installation
 Download the prefab from releases, double click the `.unitypackage` and in Unity click on `Import`.
-Make sure to import TextMeshPro Assets if you haven't already!
+Make sure to also import the required TextMeshPro Assets if you haven't already!

 ![image](https://github.com/danielfvm/UdonNotifier/assets/23420640/57282709-bd87-4bf2-8345-422ff77d4c95)